 Variations of toppings

-The most common modern preparation of focaccia is called focaccia al rosmarino, which is a focaccia topped with salt and sprigs of fresh or dried rosemary.
+The most common modern preparation of focaccia is called focaccia al rosmarino, which is focaccia topped with salt and sprigs of fresh or dried rosemary.

 Other variations may include garlic, basil or sage.
 The last one is called focaccia alla salvia.